Ezra-H/SL_translator/README.md

                    ...
 ```

-### evaluating

-Executing the vail.sh to evaluate the network
+Executing the vail_slt.sh to evaluate the network

 ```
-sh vail.sh
+sh vail_slt.sh
 ```

 ## Results